Upgrading to a New NetBox Release

 Run the Upgrade Script

-- Installs or upgrades any new required Python packages
+- Installs all required Python packages (listed in

 - Applies any database migrations that were included in the release